Eric Haase Player Props: Tigers vs. Orioles

-After hitting .370 with two doubles and four walks in his past 10 games, Eric Haase and the Detroit Tigers take on the Baltimore Orioles (who will start Kyle Gibson) at 6:40 PM ET on Thursday.
+On Friday, Eric Haase (.385 batting average in his past 10 games, with a double, six walks and two RBI) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Brewers.
+He had two hits (going 2-for-3 with two RBI) in his most recent appearance against the Orioles.

 Eric Haase Game Info & Props vs. the Orioles